daytonn/barista/README.md

 Configuration
 -------------

-The following environment variables are used to configure Barista's behavior:
+The following environment variables are used to configure Barista's behavior (baptize users can put this in their `.holywater` file):

 ### $BARISTA\_CACHE\_INSTALLED
 _default: yes*_